The Homestead (Georges Hall): The house

 It was the second Johnston house built on this land with the first house being affected by flooding.
 Its location on the rise above the river and floodplain, demonstrates the settlers' adaptation to their environment, standing on ground above Henry Lawson Drive in Lionel Street, and was the home of the Johnston family until 1917.

-While the architect and builder are unknown, The Homestead that David Johnston built is typical of many Colonial Georgian country homes with a low pitch all encompassing roof and a detached return verandah form on an elevated masonry base.
+While the architect and builder are unknown, The Homestead that David Johnston built is typical of many Colonial Georgian country homes with a low pitch all-encompassing roof and a detached return verandah form on an elevated masonry base.
 Stuccoed brick construction on sandstone foundations enclosing extensive cellars.
 Floor and roof are of pit sawn timbers fastened by hand forged nails.
-The original part of the house is of symmetrical design with wide verandas to three sides enclosing four large rooms, a hall and pantry.
+The original part of the house is of symmetrical design with wide verandahs to three sides enclosing four large rooms, a hall and pantry.
 Two additional rooms added at south west corner.
 The attic has four large rooms lit by attractive dormers having arched transoms with curved glazing bars.
 This pattern is repeated in the fine fanlight over the south door.
 The interior joinery is cedar with extensive panelled window reveals, dados and built-in cupboards.
 Doors are all six panelled and windows either twelve pane sash type or French windows with transoms above.
 Windows are all shuttered, including the unusual front French door with narrow sidelights.
 Verandas are massively constructed of timber with an unusual tall skillion pitch over the cellar entrance.
 There are some fine marble chimney pieces and Edwardian timber ones in later additions.
 The roof is now covered with Marseilles pattern tiles and Edwardian brackets have been added to the veranda posts but the house is otherwise intact and in very good condition.
 The original kitchen wing has possibly been incorporated within later additions.
 All other outbuildings have been demolished.